alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

   css_light: "#0c59c6"
   css_dark:  "#599dfc"
 ---
-I'm in an emotional slump this week.
+I'm in an emotional slump this weekend.
 I've just done back-to-back trips to Vermont and the Edinburgh Fringe, and I'm exhausted.
 It was fun -- I got to meet new people, hang out with some Internet friends in-person, and see some great theatre -- but now I'm worn out.
 I'm glad to be home and getting some rest, but another part of me also wishes I could go back.